dmbarbour/glas/docs/GlasApps.md

 Concurrency is built into the program model (non-deterministic coroutines, optimistic concurrency control), thus no separate effects API is required.
 But we can discuss some interesting patterns.

-### Transaction Loops

-It is feasible to express an application, or a significant part of it, as a transaction loop where the same transaction is performed repeatedly with some non-deterministic choice.

-        while (Cond) do { atomic (choice ...); yield }

-Isolated transactions are equivalent to sequential transactions.
-Thus, we can implement this loop by running many cycles simultaneously, each 'thread' handling a different non-deterministic choice.
-We can continue running the loop concurrently until Cond fails on some or all non-deterministic choices, then proceed to whatever operation follows the loop.

-Instead of fully recomputing a transaction on every cycle, we can introduce checkpoints for partial rollback.
-With careful design, each choice has a stable prefix that is cached, so we're actually looping only the unstable suffix.
-In case of unproductive loops (i.e. failed, diverged, or idempotent), the runtime may wait for relevant state changes before recomputing, modeling reactive systems.

-Unfortunately, implementation of these optimizations is a daunting task.
-This opportunity is not easy to grasp.
-My vision for glas systems benefits enormously from transaction-loop optimizations, but short term we will rely on the more conventional coroutines.

-### Distribution

-I envision a 'runtime' distributed across networked node, and an application running upon it.
-This requires compatible design of effects APIs, e.g. supporting multiple filesystems, network cards, and clocks.

-In the worst case, we can run every application step in a distributed transaction.
-However, this is terribly slow and fragile to network faults.
-To effectively leverage a distributed runtime, we must architect applications such that most steps run on one node, and most remaining steps on two, with very few transactions touching three or more.

-Behavior can be distributed.
-Coroutines can migrate based on which physical resources a current step is accessing.
-A non-deterministic transaction loop can mirror choices where locality is irrelevant, and partition choices where locality is relevant.

-State can be distributed.
-Read-mostly registers can be mirrored, with updates propagated in a wavefront.
-Other registers may migrate to their users.
-Of notable interest are queues, bags, and CRDTs:

-* *queues* - modeled by a register containing a list.
-Reader takes from one end.
-Writer pushes to the other.
-(For convenience, a reader may also 'unread' data.)
-A runtime can split the register between reader and writer nodes, and migrate writes as part of batched node sync.
-* *bags* - modeled by a register containing a list.
-Reader removes a non-deterministic element.
-Writer inserts an element non-deterministically.
-A runtime can split the register across all nodes, each may read and write.
-Data migrates heuristically between nodes.
-* *CRDTs* (Conflict-free Replicated Data Types) - a family of types, so pick a few useful ones.
-A runtime can split the register such that each node maintains a local replica.
-Replicas are synchronized as part of node sync (we still want isolated transactions, not weaker eventual consistency).

-The runtime may recognize queues, bags, and CRDTs based on annotations, especially acceleration.

-*Note:* It is possible to change data usage patterns at runtime.
-Doing so generally requires a distributed transaction to rebuild the 'complete' value.
-But specific cases such as queue to bag may be trivial.

-### Live Coding

-My vision for glas systems involves code being updated at runtime.
-Logically, code updates can be applied atomically, between %yield steps.
-Even in case of a distributed runtime, we can support a wavefront consistent with transactions, like updating mirrored state.

-Unfortunately, anonymous control-flow state, e.g. current continuation of 'main', is difficult to robustly translate.
-Favoring predictable update, we instead modify only named function calls.
-But we can recompile and typecheck the continuation in context of updated functions, seeking safe transition points.

-Programmers can design with live coding in mind.
-For example, they may favor tail-recursive loops as more amenable to live coding than a '%loop' structure for a long-running loop.
-To further support robust transition of code, we run 'switch' as the first operation in the updated code, retrying as needed.
-This provides an opportunity to defer transition or explicitly manage critical state.

 ## Futures and Promises (Tentative)